27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Puerto Rico is a country

 Maybe it’s the fact that Spanish is the island’s main language that makes picturesque Puerto Rico seem like a foreign country.
 But in fact it is a U.S. territory.
-But that could change going forward, as voters turned down the chance for statehood in 2012, and they will vote again on June 11, 2017.
-Stay tuned.
-Check out these places that have sadly been ruined by tourists.
+But that could change going forward, as residents voted for statehood in 2012, 2017, 2020 and 2024.
+However, only Congress can change Puerto Rico’s status, and so far has declined to do.

 Standret/Shutterstock